11 Best DIY Persian Rug Cleaning Tips

 In that case, here’s how to DIY Persian rug cleaning.

-1. Always Check the Care Label on your Oriental Rug
+1. Always Check the Care Label on Your Persian Rug

 Not all Persian rugs will have a care label, especially if they were handmade.
 But, if your rug does have a care label, you absolutely should follow the care instructions.